 Preliminary considerations related to the application of Regulation 1290/2013

-Parties first disputed which Regulation was applicable to examine this argument, if it was either Regulation 1049/2001 on access to documents of EU institutions or Regulation 1290/2013 on the rules for participation and dissemination in "Horizon 2020 - the Framework Programme for Research and Innovation (2014-2020)".
+Parties first disputed which Regulation was applicable to examine this argument- whether it was Regulation 1049/2001 on access to documents of EU institutions or Regulation 1290/2013 on the rules for participation and dissemination in "Horizon 2020 - the Framework Programme for Research and Innovation (2014-2020)."
 REA argued Regulation 1290/2013 is lex specialis and therefore should prevail over provisions of general application which are in Regulation 1049/2001.
 Therefore, according to REA, contracts signed in the framework of Horizon 2020 such as the ones related to the iBorder Ctrl project containing personal data should fall under Article 3 of Regulation 1290/2013 and therefore, they could not be either released or disseminated.
 The applicant argued that Regulation 1049/2001 and the exceptions regime laid down in Article 4 as well as the principle of maximum disclosure should be considered complementary and be compatible with the interpretation of Regulation 1290/2013.

-The Court considered that Regulation 1049/2001 applies to all documents held by REA and that the principle of maximum disclosure implied that all documents should be accessible to the public except for very limit circumstances strictly defined in Article 4 of the Regulation.
+The Court considered that Regulation 1049/2001 applies to all documents held by REA and that the principle of maximum disclosure implied that all documents should be accessible to the public except for very limited circumstances strictly defined in Article 4 of the Regulation.
 The exemption regime is based on a balance between competing interests, namely the interest in the release of the information concerned and the interest that would be harmed by such release.
 When assessing an access to information request, a balancing test should be drawn to see what interest is at stake in the release of the information concerned.
-Hence, the EU body receiving an access to information request should assess whether any of such protected interests exist and the release of the information would bring serious harm to one of those protected by Article 4.
+Hence, the EU body receiving an access to information request should assess whether any of such protected interests exist and whether the release of the information would bring serious harm to one of those protected by Article 4.
 The Court had previously held that EU bodies could make their assessment on the basis of presumptions applicable to certain categories of documents without analysing the particular document concerned.

 In the case at hand, REA invoked the commercial interest exemption under Article 4 of Regulation 1049/2001 and Article 3 of Regulation 1290/2013 that protected any data, knowledge and information part of an action as confidential information as in the case of the iBorder Ctrl project for 36 months since the beginning of the action.
 This time was not over when the applicant filed his information request.
-The rationale behind Article 3 was to protect documents produced during the action to be disseminated to third parties in order to ensure the action success.
-The Court reminded REA that its interpretation of Article 3 presented during the proceedings implied that a presumption that any document produced as part of an action could not be released but this interpretation was not mentioned in its reply to the access to information request.
+The rationale behind Article 3 was to protect documents produced during the action to be disseminated to third parties in order to ensure the action succeeds.
+The Court reminded REA that its interpretation of Article 3 presented during the proceedings implied a presumption that any document produced as part of an action could not be released but this interpretation was not mentioned in its reply to the access to information request.
 Hence, this argument was rejected by the Court.

-It went on by considering, on the contrary, that the interpretation of Article 3 of Regulation 1290/2013 suggested by the applicant that would imply that the principle of maximum disclosure of Regulation 1049/2001 would always prevail over the confidentiality of documents under the scope of Regulation 1290/2013 must be rejected as well.
-The Court recalls that the interpretation of the two regulations should be compatible and none can prevail over the other.
+It went on by considering, on the contrary, that the interpretation of Article 3 of Regulation 1290/2013 suggested by the applicant would imply that the principle of maximum disclosure of Regulation 1049/2001 would always prevail over the confidentiality of documents under the scope of Regulation 1290/2013.
+This must be rejected as well.
+The Court recalled that the interpretation of the two regulations should be compatible and none can prevail over the other.